Senior care experts bust vegetable myths

-As part of our continuing series on nutrition for seniors, we present some more vegetable myths and facts.
+As part of our continuing series on nutrition for seniors, our senior care experts present some more vegetable myths and facts.

 The more colourful a vegetable is, the healthier it is